k9w/instructions/webservers/httpdOpenBSD.md

 ## Configuration

+Ensure your domain registrar or DNS provider's A record for your domain points to the correct IP address.
+If you want an alias such as www.example.com, letsencrypt (which we we will use for TLS certs) requires a separate A record for it.

+On the server, consider adding your user to the `daemon` group, so that you can edit content in `/var/www` without root or doas.

 OpenBSD httpd requires
 [/etc/httpd.conf](https://man.openbsd.org/httpd.conf) to exist and contain at least one server \{\} block, listen address, and root